bolinocroustibat/cellular-automatons/README.md

 This repository does not use any JS bundler on purpose.

-Just install the dependencies with yarn (`yarn install`), then use any web server and navigate to `index.html` to run the project.
+Just use any web server and navigate to `index.html` to run the project.